Snacks for adults

 If you are having a hard time finding healthy snacks that you want to eat, talk to a registered dietitian or your family's health care provider for ideas that will work for your family.

 American Academy of Nutrition and Dietetics website.
-Smart snacking for adults and teens.
+Meals and snacks.

 Hensrud DD, Heimburger DC.
 Nutrition's interface with health and disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 202.